 FHRI's efforts to advance the Cause of Human Rights & Democracy in Uganda

-During the nineteen years of human rights advocacy work, FHRI has grown from a small organisation with minimal capacity to one with great potential through a set of multi-faceted human rights programmes.
+During the twenty six years of human rights advocacy work, FHRI has grown from a small organisation with minimal capacity to one with great potential through a set of multi-faceted human rights programmes.

 FHRI has effectively executed six strategic plans since its inception.
 Each of these programs is based on research, monitoring and documentation of human rights violations; human rights education; legislative advocacy and lobbying; and legal aid service delivery.
 FHRI has spearheaded the human rights movement in Uganda and beyond through capacity building programs for community based human rights associations; treaty reporting to regional and UN human rights bodies; campaigns against torture, the death penalty and impunity; advocacy for electoral reforms; law reform and provision of free legal aid services; and building strategic partnerships that underpin our future engagement.
 In addition, the organization has facilitated the formation of community based human rights groups, student human rights clubs, sponsored radio and TV talk shows and human rights centred music, dance and drama and established a Human Rights and Democracy Information Centre to support program implementation.
 As a strong proponent of increased public awareness of the rights guaranteed in the 1995 Ugandan constitution and the international human rights instruments to which Uganda has acceded, FHRI continues to avail human rights information to the public especially through publication of action oriented research reports in a bid to educate and inform the community and generate public debate on pertinent and current human rights issues.